 A modern approach on training your inner ear - for students & teachers

-Many books and methods on ear training focus solely on solfège and identifying random intervals on the piano, disregarding proper training in how to apply those skills to real modern music situations.
-In many instances, the musician may perform well during the exercises in class and isolated tests.
+Many teaching books on ear training focus exclusively on solfège and identifying random intervals on the piano, while disregarding how to apply these skills to real modern music situations.
+In practice, the musician might perform adequate during the isolated exercises in class .
 But his/her knowledge falls short when forced to use those skills in real music situations, surrounded by other musicians and instrumental parts.

-My book 'Ear Training In Context' aims to answer exactly that question and fill that gap by mimicking real-world situations.
-It contains the fundamentals of melodic & harmonic ear training, while specifically expanding on the importance of tone colors, instrumentation, contextual harmony and common note patterns found in various music styles.
+My book 'Ear Training In Context' aims to answer exactly that question and fill that gap by mimicking real-world situations with its exercises.
+It applies essential melodic & harmonic ear training, while specifically expanding on the importance of tone colors, instrumentation, contextual harmony and common note patterns found in various music styles.
 With 'Ear Training In Context' musicians equip themselves with multi-timbral relative pitch and will be prepared next time they find themselves in a band, orchestra, improvising on stage or during a session in the recording studio.

 What will the students learn?